 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If you feel like your extremities are often cold, you may wonder when you should see a doctor.
+If you feel like your extremities are often cold, you may wonder if you should see a doctor.
 Here’s what you need to know.

 When blood vessels constrict

-“Cold hands and feet are a common complaint,” says vascular specialist Natalie Evans, MD.
+“Cold hands and feet are a common complaint,” says vascular medicine specialist G. Jay Bishop, MD.
 “But generally, when this happens in young healthy people, it isn’t anything to worry about.”

-More often, though, they are signs of Raynaud’s disease, a common, generally benign condition that causes the blood vessels in the fingers and toes to be overly constricted.
+More often, though, they are signs of Raynaud’s phenomenon, a common, generally benign condition that causes the blood vessels in the fingers and toes to be overly constricted.

-“Blood vessels constrict as a normal, healthy response to cold to preserve core temperature and protect vital organs,” Dr. Evans says.
-“However, in Raynaud’s, arteries in the fingers and toes constrict suddenly, and the vessels slam shut.”
+“Blood vessels constrict as a normal, healthy response to cold in order to preserve your core temperature and protect vital organs,” Dr. Bishop says.
+“However, in Raynaud’s, arteries in the fingers and toes constrict suddenly when exposed to cold, and the vessels slam shut.”

 Besides the feeling of cold extremities, Raynaud’s causes temporary color changes.
 An affected finger may turn white (because the artery is closed), then it may turn blue or purple and, as it rewarms, it may turn red (because the artery is now wide open and dilated).

-“These color changes can be quite alarming, but in people with the primary or benign form of Raynaud’s (that is, people with no underlying disease), they are harmless,” Dr. Evans says.
+“These color changes can be quite alarming, but in people with the primary or benign form of Raynaud’s (that is, people with no underlying disease), they are harmless,” Dr. Bishop says.

 What to watch for